Kashubia (Kaszuby)

 When to go

 June into early September is the window for the lakes, the hills and the Kashubian strawberry season, which peaks in late June and July; Kartuzy holds a Strawberry Festival (Truskobranie) in summer (verify date).
 September is calmer, with the lakes still warm and the harvest in.
 Winter is quiet, when the open-air museum and many lakeside facilities run reduced hours (verify).
-The summer months are also when agritourism around the lakes is in full swing — and when it books up, so reserve ahead for July and August.
-Aligning a trip with the strawberry season rewards the food angle, but the festival dates are summer-specific and should be confirmed before planning around them.
+The summer months are also when agritourism around the lakes is in full swing, and when it books up; reserve early for July and August.
+Time a trip to the strawberry season if the food angle draws you, but the festival dates are summer-specific and should be confirmed before planning around them.

 How to get there

 Rail does serve the region from the Tricity (Gdańsk and Gdynia).
-Kartuzy is reachable by the Pomeranian Metropolitan Railway (PKM / Polregio) from Gdańsk and Gdynia — a real, usable rail link of roughly an hour (verify operator and time), and the strongest train option.
+Kartuzy is reachable by the Pomeranian Metropolitan Railway (PKM / Polregio) from Gdańsk and Gdynia, a real, usable rail link of roughly an hour (verify operator and time) and the strongest train option.
 Kościerzyna is also on the rail network from Gdynia, with modest frequency (verify); it has a Railway Museum of its own.
 Wdzydze, the open-air museum, is not directly on rail: reach the area by train to Kościerzyna, then a local bus or taxi for the final stretch to Wdzydze Kiszewskie.
-Be honest about the interior — the deep lake-district villages (Wdzydze, Chmielno, Sierakowice) generally need a bus or car for the last leg even when you arrive by train.
+No pretending about the interior: the deep lake-district villages (Wdzydze, Chmielno, Sierakowice) generally need a bus or car for the last leg even when you arrive by train.
 From Gdańsk, rail to Kartuzy is the easy train-first entry; a car or local buses are realistic for touring the dispersed lakes.

 - Nearest station